paper-engineer/laser-gallery/README.md

 Todo:
 - figure out how to add a website logo
-- fix the side-aligned-pages to work on mobile

 # Changelog

+31/5/2026: made the side-aligned pages work on mobile (probably)

 24/4/2026: filled in a bunch of info, got poking at text formatting to make the info readable